 Mosaic's primary ways of community engagement include

 Affinity groups: We value members of our community and recognize that some have a shared experience that a majority may not.
 Our Affinity groups hope to be a haven for our members to gather, offer support, share, learn and grow.
 These spaces are essential to ensuring all members of our community are seen and valued.
-We currently offer two Affinity groups: Parents and Guardians of Children of Color (PGCC) and Parents and Guardians of Children with Learning Differences (PGCLD), with a hope to add to our list.
+We currently offer these Affinity groups: Parents and Guardians of Children of Color (PGCC), Parents and Guardians of Children with Learning Differences (PGCLD), Black Dads and Asian American/Pacific Islander (AAPI,) with a hope to add to our list.
 Affinity groups typically meet 3-4 times a year.

 Book Club: Reading inspires us to improve the world and some books require discussion.
 We read to become better parents, better people and better citizens.
 Throughout the year we will read 4 diverse books and gather in a BC family's home, with a little food and wine, to discuss how the books impact us and make us consider the world.